-8. Effective classroom management
+9. Effective classroom management

-Well-managed classrooms are paramount to preventing disruptive and unacceptable behaviour.
+Well-managed classrooms are paramount to promoting positive behaviour.
 Effective classroom management will allow staff to:

-- Start the year with clear sets of rules and routines that are understood by all pupils. - Establish agreed rewards and positive reinforcements. - Establish sanctions for misbehaviour. - Establish clear responses for handling behavioural problems. - Encourage respect and development of positive relationships. - Make effective use of the physical space available. - Have well-planned lessons with a range of activities to keep pupils stimulated.
+- Start the year with clear sets of rules and routines that are understood by all pupils (class pledge) - Establish agreed rewards and positive reinforcements. - Establish clear responses for handling behavioural incidents.

+- Encourage respect and development of positive relationships. - Make effective use of the physical space available. - Have well-planned, adapted lessons to meet the needs of all pupils

-Subject to reasonable adjustments, e.g. those made for pupils whose SEND may affect their behaviour, pupils will be expected to follow the school Pupil Code of Conduct, which requires pupils to:
+Subject to reasonable adjustments, e.g. those made for pupils whose SEND may affect their behaviour, pupils will be expected to follow their Class Pledge (see appendix)